OpenLinkSoftware/FacetJsClient/jsdoc.README.md

 A summary of the classes and methods supported by the API is shown below.
 For details of each method, see the [class links](index.html) in the sidebar at the top of the page.

 A short description of the effect of some elements is given.
 For a detailed description of each element refer to [Faceting Browsing Service](http://vos.openlinksw.com/owiki/wiki/VOS/VirtuosoFacetsWebService).

+### API Naming Conventions

+The FctQuery methods try as far as possible to use the following naming conventions for consistency:

+* add*Element*, remove*Element* : add or remove an XML element.

+* get*Element* : get information about an XML element.

+* set*ElementAttribute*, clear*ElementAttribute* : sets (or adds) or removes an XML element attribute.

+* get*ElementAttribute* : get information about an XML element attribute.

 ### FctQuery